 Sometimes the thing you're trying to do will meet with the resistance of another living thing.
 When this happens, you'll engage in a Contest to try to beat your opponent.
-When you engage in a Contest, both you and your opponent make your rolls, whether they're Skill or Attribute Tests.
-Whoever gets the highest number of Successes wins.
-If you tie, roll again until someone wins.

 Your GM might give you an extra die or take away one of your dice in your Contest if you or your opponent have some kind of advantage.